holoviz/holoviews/doc/user_guide/index.rst

 These guides provide detail about specific additional features in HoloViews:

+* `Installing and Configuring HoloViews <Installing_and_Configuring.html>`_
+   Additional information about installation and configuration options.

 * `Plotting with Bokeh <Plotting_with_Bokeh.html>`_
    Styling options and unique `Bokeh <bokeh.pydata.org>`_ features such as plot tools and using bokeh models directly.